 Booker really found his right element on these recordings, the style and conception which unites his originals with the very personal cover versions.
 This included singing.
 His voice was not particularly great, and technically he was not a skilled singer.
 But he was, almost like Billie Holiday, able to phrase songs to give them a new meaning relating to his own life and experiences.
 To his disappointment, however, Junco Partner was first released in UK only.

 For another thing, Booker attracted the attention of the German promoter Norbert Hess, who got him to Europe where he was touring several times during the years 1976-1978.
 Here Booker found an enthusiastic audience, and he was recorded live with a grand piano.
 The recordings from 29 and 30 October 1976 at Onkel Pös Carnegie Hall in Hamburg (released as The Piano Prince from New Orleans and Blues and Ragtime from New Orleans) counts as his best records.
 His performance at the Boogie Woogie and Ragtime Piano Contest in Zurich, Switzerland 27 November 1977 – released as New Orleans Piano Wizard: Live! – is equally good.
-It won him the Grand Prix du Disque de Jazz, which again earned him an invitation to play at the prestigious Montreux Jazz festival in 1978 – also released on record; unfortunately, this otherwise brilliant performance was marred by some extremely clumsy local rhythm group, which somehow was found necessary on six out of ten tunes.
+It won him the Grand Prix du Disque de Jazz, which again earned him an invitation to play at the prestigious Montreux Jazz festival in 1978 – also released on record; unfortunately, this otherwise brilliant performance was marred by the addition of a heavy weight rhythm group on the last six out of ten tunes.

 Several other live recordings from this period of variable quality are known, from various venues in England, France, Germany, Switzerland and Sweden, but also from New Orleans.
 A recording from Leipzig, GDR 1978 was released as Let’s Make a Better World in 1991 as the last LP produced in what was still GDR.
 I wonder what STASI made out of Booker.
 He was openly singing and talking about his drug use and alcoholism.
 He also identified a voice (from an official, a loudspeaker or the audience?) as being someone from the CIA, just as he explained certain other paranoid ideas of his.
 Clearly, this made the otherwise appreciative audience feel a little uneasy at times.